 © 2021 Robert Fairhead

 N.B.
-Due to COVID isolation and lockdowns, 2020 proved to be a good year for me writing-wise.
-You might like to read about another purple patch I had in my early thirties back in the 1990s in this blog post, Repurposed Writing.
+Due to COVID isolation and lockdowns, 2020 proved to be a good year writing-wise.
+You might like to read another blog post about a purple patch I had back in the 1990s, Repurposed Writing.